How Social Media Has (Negatively) Shaped the Way We Travel

 People are ready to try a culture’s signature dish, talk to locals, explore off the beaten path areas of a city, or trek to the top of a mountain… IF they are also able to get a “post-worthy” view of the experience through their iPhone screen to then blast out to their followers.
 Sorry, but there’s no wifi in the Swiss Alps.

-Just yesterday while I was out in London, I witnessed a girl ordering her friend to take multiple shots of her in front of Big Ben.
+While I was out in London recently, I witnessed a girl ordering her friend to take multiple shots of her in front of Big Ben.
 “It needs to be perfect for Instagram!”, she whined.
 Immediately after the picture was deemed “perfect”, they were on to the next great Instagram photo location, selfie-stick in hand.

 I’ve witnessed many similar exchanges between tourists throughout my many travels.
 They snap a photo in front of an icon like the Eiffel Tower or Big Ben, and then they’re off before truly experiencing the foreign atmosphere.
 Nowadays, it only happened if there’s a photo to prove it.